U.S. said 'likely' to expand laptop ban in airliner cabins beyond Europe | The Japan Times

-WASHINGTON/STRASBOURG, FRANCE – The U.S. is considering expansion of a ban on laptops in airliner cabins on flights not only from Europe but from other regions as well, as objections against any broader restrictions mounted.
+CANBERRA/WASHINGTON/STRASBOURG, FRANCE – The U.S. is considering expansion of a ban on laptops in airliner cabins on flights not only from Europe but from other regions as well, as objections against any broader restrictions mounted.

 U.S. anti-terror officials are looking at other areas “not solely Europe,” David Lapan, a spokesman for the Department of Homeland Security, told reporters in Washington on Tuesday.
 He declined to identify the other areas.
 Homeland Security Secretary John Kelly hasn’t made a final decision but an expansion is “likely,” Lapan said.